 Winter Garden Basics

 Just because Thanksgiving has just passed and the calendar is quickly leading on towards Christmas and New Year's Eve, we don't have to resort to going to the grocery store for some of our favorite foods.
-With a little bit of planning before the last of the warm weather crops are coming out of the ground, these 5 cold-hardy vegetables can be planted before the soil cools and harvested straight through till spring.
+With a little bit of planning before the last of the warm-weather crops are coming out of the ground, these 5 cold-hardy vegetables can be planted before the soil cools and harvested straight through until spring.

 As your warm weather crops start dying off and getting hauled off to the compost pile, dig some finished compost and a few handfuls of time released fertilizer into the bed.
 This is an important step because it will add new nutrients to the soil for the leeks to feed off of while it's too cold to water them.

 Transplant your leeks immediately into the freshly disturbed soil by poking holes two to three inches deep, with two to three inches of spacing between each one.
 Drop a leak in each hole and fill the soil back in around it, and water the patch in well with a balanced fertilizer when planting is done to give them a running start.

 To protect your leeks from the coming freezes, mulch a three to four-inch layer of mulch in the bed.
 If the temperatures threaten to drop below 0 degrees Fahrenheit, or it's threatening to snow more than three to four inches, completely cover your leeks with lightweight mulch like straw or leaves.
 This will serve as both insulation and protection for your plants until the conditions are more favorable.